Nature as Source

 - How can we change our story of nature, from inert matter to living relations?

-- How can we align lives and society more closely with the Living Source flowing through all of nature?
+- How can we align lives and society more closely with the Living Source flowing through all beings?

-I explore these questions through writing books, through producing a podcast, and through mentoring others in deepening their own connection to the Source.
+I explore these questions through writing books, through producing a podcast, and through practicing shamanic-style journeys, or spirit journeys, to strengthen my own and others’ connection to the Source.

 What if your still small voice had a name?
 In this memoir of one transformative year, I come to know my spirit helper as a jovial and affectionate Bear.
 Through shamanic-style journeys, Bear nudges toward joy and offers gentle wisdom for navigating life’s rough patches.
 Our heart-opening conversations suggest that overcoming humans’ separation from nature requires a reinvigorating of nature spirituality in everyday life.
 Tamed by a Bear shows one person responding to the call of her heart, which is also the call of Earth to all human beings today: to listen to a more-than-human wisdom in order to address the social and environmental crises born of our separation from nature.
 For those wishing to grow in love and in their ability to hear the quiet voice of Spirit.